 If you are thinking of getting married our specially designed, thought-provoking and fun marriage preparation courses will equip you with insights and know-how, clarity and confidence to avoid the pitfalls and build the best possible future together.

-We offer four options, delivering equally excellent but different experiences:
+We offer two options, delivering equally excellent but different experiences listed below:

-Preparing Together: – Not currently available due to social distancing restrictions.
-This is a one day, face to face, skills-orientated group course and is suitable for couples planning to marry in the Catholic Church.
+Option 1: Preparing Together : – This is a skills-orientated group course and is suitable for couples planning to marry in the Catholic Church.
 This can be attended in person (all couples are in the same room) or remotely (via Zoom).
 Preparing Together has been awarded an Imprimatur from Cardinal Vincent Nichols and upon completion of the course we will provide couples with a certificate to show to your Priest as verification of attendance on this approved marriage preparation programme.
+More Info…

 The Certificate of Attendance provided to couples after completion of one of our marriage preparation courses is required by most local parishes and is valid indefinitely even if you experience delays in your wedding plans.

 Guidance for couples marrying within the Catholic Church